 The financial results presented in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-"Adjusted EBITDA", "Adjusted EBITDA Margin", "Adjusted Net Income or Loss", "Adjusted OIBDA", "Adjusted OIBDA Margin", "Adjusted Earnings per Share", "EBITDA", "Free Cash Flow", "Free Cash Flow Conversion" and "OIBDA" are not measures recognized under IFRS and do not have any standardized meaning prescribed by IFRS.
+"Adjusted EBITDA", "Adjusted EBITDA", "Adjusted EBITDA Margin", "Adjusted Farnings per Share", "EBITDA", "Free Cash Flow", "Free Cash Flow Conversion" and "OIBDA" are not measures recognized under IFRS and do not have any standardized meaning prescribed by IFRS.
 These measures may differ from those used by, and are not necessarily comparable to similar measures presented by, other companies.
 There are no directly comparable IFRS measures to any of these measures.
 These measures are intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
 See "Management's Discussion and Analysis - Non-IFRS Financial Measures" below.